 6. Lay the burgers on a parchment lined baking sheet and bake for approximately 12 minutes at 350.

 To Grill or Fry: These burgers are vegan, so the chia seeds/water ratio helps bind burger ingredients.
-For non-vegans, eliminate the chia seeds/water and add one egg.
+For non-vegans, eliminate the chia seeds/water and add 1-2 eggs.
 Eggs will help bind ingredients for grilling.
 If burgers are finicky, pulse ingredients in a food processor and then grill burgers on low heat until sides are crisp and griddle lines form on each side, a few minutes per side.

 7. At this point you can freeze burgers for future meals or eat the entire batch!